 Who doesn’t want to know what the future will hold?
 I know I wouldn’t mind a glimpse at times to know how to get ready to adjust to future trends.
 Foresight professionals can help with that task.
 But what is foresight and how can we make it a success at our company?
-That’s what I’ll discuss in this article, which is largely based on our podcast episode with the the global foresight leader at Mars Wrigley.
+That’s what I’ll discuss in this article, which is largely based on our podcast episode with a global foresight leader.

 What is foresight as a function in companies?